bitcoin-problems/bitcoin-problems.github.io/_problems/fee-bumping.md

 ## Potential Directions

 1. **Reconsidering mempool and relay rules**: It is possible that mempool rules could be made less problematic for layer-2 protocol designers without harming the Bitcoin system.
-   The main concern with this approach is that the rules that are optimal for layer-2 protocols may not be the rules that are optimal for miner profit or preventing DoS attacks.
-   However, if tweaked relay rules were to allow layer-2 Bitcoin protocols to thrive then the increased value of the Bitcoin network could more than compensate miners for using a slightly suboptimal algorithm (as long as they don't introduce DoS attacks).
 2. **Consensus changes**: It may be possible introduce new ways of increasing an already broadcasted transaction's fee through a consensus change (see [Proposed Solutions](#proposed-solutions)).

 ## Proposed Solutions